William Vickrey

-William Spencer Vickrey (21 June 1914 – 11 October 1996) was a Canadian-American professor of economics.
+William Spencer Vickrey (/ˈvɪkri/; 21 June 1914 – 11 October 1996) was a Canadian-American economist.
 He was a lifelong faculty member at Columbia University.
 A theorist who worked on public economics and mechanism design, Vickrey primarily discussed public policy problems.
 He originated the Vickrey auction, introduced the concept of congestion pricing in networks, formalized arguments for marginal cost pricing, and contributed to optimal income taxation.
 James Tobin described him as "an applied economist's theorist, as well as a theorist's applied economist."

 Vickrey was awarded the 1996 Nobel Memorial Prize in Economic Sciences with James Mirrlees for their research into the economic theory of incentives under asymmetric information.
 Vickrey never personally received the Prize; it was announced just three days prior to his death.

 Early years

 Vickrey was born in Victoria, British Columbia to Charles Vernon Vickrey, a Congregationalist minister, and Ada Eliza Spencer.
 The family moved to New York City in William's childhood, where his father was General Secretary of the American Committee for Armenian and Syrian Relief, one of the nation's first humanitarian assistance organizations.

 Vickrey attended high school at Phillips Academy in Andover, Massachusetts.
 After obtaining his B.S. in Mathematics at Yale University in 1935, he went on to complete his M.A. at Columbia University in 1937.
 He stayed at Columbia for a PhD, which he completed 1948 with a 500-page dissertation entitled "An Agenda for Progressive Taxation."
 Vickrey's doctoral work was interrupted by World War II, when he was enlisted to work for the U.S. National Resources Planning Board and later the Treasury Department's Division of Tax Research.